EvolverSwiftUI/SwiftConcurrency/README.md

 # SwiftConcurrency

-Ihe 3 main ways to write asynchronous code in Swift.
+The 3 main ways to write asynchronous code in Swift.
 We will download an image using:
 1. @escaping closures
 2. Combine
 3. Async / Await